joshcomley/Overengineer/_posts/2016-03-22-generating-new-entity-framework-migrations-when-dotnet-ef-is-broken.md

 [https://www.nuget.org/packages/Brandless.EntityFrameworkCore.Migrations]

 ### Usage

-Create a new console application in the same project as your context.
+1 - Create a new console application in the same solution as your data context, and reference the project that contains your data context in your new console app.

+2 - In your `Main()` method, add the below code, exchanging the variables to suit your environment:

+{% highlight c# %}
+var projectPath = Path.GetFullPath(Path.Combine(AppContext.BaseDirectory, @"..\YourApp.DataContext"));
+var codeFirstMigrations = new CodeFirstMigrations<YourDbContext>(projectPath);
+codeFirstMigrations.Add("NameOfTheMigration");
+{% endhighlight %}

+3 - Run the console app, you should have a screen a bit like this: